Religion in Argentina: Judaism

 Synagogue Or Torah in Buenos Aires.

 Argentina has the largest Jewish population in Latin America and south of the Tropic of Cancer, with about 300,000 people.
-The community numbered about 400,000 after World War II, but the appeal of Israel, and economic and cultural pressures at home led many to leave for Israel, Europe or the United States; recent instability in Israel has resulted in a modest reversal of the trend since 2003.
+The community numbered about 400,000 after World War II, but the appeal of Israel, and economic and cultural pressures at home, led many to leave for Israel, Europe, or the United States; recent instability in Israel has resulted in a modest reversal of the trend since 2003.

 One of the Jewish groups in Argentina includes the Sephardi Jews, composed of Spanish and Portuguese migrants to Argentina.
 Migration began in the 18th century and continued until a few years following the birth of Israel.
 A majority of Sephardi Jews migrated to Argentina because of both groups speaking the Spanish language.
 However, after the creation of Israel, Sephardi tensions amongst Muslims in Latin American countries began to rise resulting in the remaining Sephardi populations, found mainly in Morocco, migrating to Argentina.
 Buenos Aires holds almost the entire Sephardic Jewish population in Argentina, home to roughly 50,000.
 In Argentina, Sephardi Jews remained separate of Ashkenazi Jews, who in the later half of the 20th century, made up most of the Jewish population in Latin America.
 However, as an overwhelming amount of the Argentinian population became Ashkenazic, the Sephardic Jews began marrying outside of the Sephardi Jewish community.

 Although Jews account for less than 1% of Argentina's population, Buenos Aires has the largest population of Jews in the Americas, outside of the United States.
 It is the seventh largest Jewish community in the world.

 Buddhism

 Buddhism in Argentina has been practiced since the early 1980s.

-Although Argentina is largely Catholic Christianity, Chinese immigrants established the first Chinese Buddhist temple in 1986, and Korean immigrants founded their own temple.
-Since then many groups have been giving teachings, some of them rooted in the best known Sōtō tradition from Japan, but also in many Tibetan institutes for the practice of meditation(Mahamudra, Dzog Chen, Lam Rim).
+Although Argentina is largely Roman Catholic, Chinese immigrants established the first Chinese Buddhist temple in 1986, and Korean immigrants founded their own temple.
+Since then many practicing groups have been founded, some of them rooted in the popular Sōtō tradition from Japan, but also in many Tibetan practices, such as meditation(Mahamudra, Dzog Chen, Lam Rim).

 The XIV Dalai Lama visited Buenos Aires twice.
 The first time was in 2006, the second in 2011.

 Hinduism

 Argentina has 2,030 persons of Indian origin (PIOs) and 1,300 non-resident Indians (NRIs).
-Some of them still refer to ayurveda, practice yoga, enjoy Indian classical music and speak Hindustani dialects and languages.
+Some of them still refer to ayurveda, practice yoga, enjoy Indian classical music and speak South Aisian dialects and languages.
 They have established an Indian Association in the northern provinces and organize social and cultural events to celebrate Indian festivals.
 Unfortunately, there is little interaction between them and those who have settled down in other parts of the extensive country.
 A large number of the Indian diaspora living in Buenos Aires are businessmen, doctors, financial or business executives, and employees of multinational corporations.
 Most of them have retained their Indian citizenship.
 Many Hindus are Indo-Caribbeans from Guyana, Jamaica, Trinidad and Tobago, and Suriname.